lauramcastro/webui-test/README.md

 * `webdriver`, which provides an API to control the behaviour and inspect the state of a web browser in a platform-independent and language-neutral manner;
-  in this project we use the [https://github.com/lauramcastro/webdrv|Erlang implementation].
+  in this project we use the [Erlang implementation](https://github.com/lauramcastro/webdrv).

 * `chromedriver`, the webdriver implementation for the chromium browser (or equivalent if you intend to use a different browser).